Thynix/pyProbe/README.md

 * Uptime distribution (using that included with `identifier`)
 * Bulk reject percentage distribution

+The time spans used are manually specified (with defaults) but might be better as a function of probe rate and type distribution for more consistent results at the cost of more unusual time spans.

 For documentation on using it run `analyze` with `--help`.

 ## Database Schema